Coffee County, Tennessee

 Coffee County is a county located in the central part of the state of Tennessee, in the United States.
 As of the 2020 census, the county's population was 57,889.
 Its county seat is Manchester.
 Coffee County is part of the Tullahoma-Manchester, TN Micropolitan Statistical Area.
 It is also part of Middle Tennessee, one of the three Grand Divisions of the state.

 History

 Coffee County was formed in 1836 from parts of Bedford, Warren, and Franklin counties.
 It was named for John Coffee, a prominent planter, land speculator, and militia officer.
-Similar to other counties in this area of the state, planters here cultivated mostly tobacco and hemp, produced by the labor of Black slaves.

-In the period after the Reconstruction era ended (1877) and into the early 20th century, whites in Coffee County committed eight lynchings of Blacks.
+In the period after the Reconstruction era ended (1877) and into the early 20th century, whites in Coffee County committed eight lynchings of blacks.
 This was the fifth-highest total of any county in the state, but three other counties also had eight lynchings each.

 Century Farms

 Coffee County has twelve Century Farms, the classification for farms that have been operating for more than 100 years.
 The oldest Century Farm is Shamrock Acres, founded in 1818.
 Other Century Farms include: